 In NY, snow is a way of life at least six months out of the year.
 The people of NY have learned to drive in snow, walk in snow, and even have fun with the snow that is on the ground.
 However, when you own a building with tenants, snow adds a new layer of responsibility that you must be accountable for.

 When it comes to property safety precautions, the property owner is ultimately responsible, but snow removal can be one of the tenant responsibilities if it is outlined properly in the lease.
+Keep reading for more information from our NY slip and fall accident lawyers.

 When it comes to snow removal on the streets and sidewalks of NYC, the rules are very specific.
 If snow falls on your property between 7:00 a.m. and 4:49 p.m., then it must be shoveled by 8:49 p.m. that night.
 If snow falls on your property between 5:00 p.m. and 8:59 p.m., then the property owner has 14 hours to remove the snow.
 It is not clear if the NYC government somehow tags snowflakes based on when they fall, but you can safely assume that such strict guidelines are enforced on a regular basis.